Millipede Guide

 +

 No, millipedes do not bite or sting.
-However, they can secrete a defensive fluid that may cause mild skin irritation in some individuals.
+They can release a fluid that may cause mild skin irritation if you handle them.

 Why are millipedes coming into my home?